NikhileshRavishankar92/Sidewalk-Detection/README.md

 # Sidewalk-Detection
-Algorithm to detect sidewalk region in an image
+Algorithm to detect the sidewalk region in an image.